Skip to main content

 Sleep is an active process for the brain, a time of critical maintenance and repair.
 During deep sleep, the brain activates its glymphatic system, a unique waste clearance pathway that removes metabolic byproducts and toxins that accumulate during waking hours.

 Hormonal fluctuations during perimenopause, particularly the decline in progesterone, can disrupt sleep architecture, leading to more frequent awakenings and less time spent in the restorative deep sleep stages.
-This impairment of the can contribute to feelings of mental fatigue and brain fog.
+This impairment of the glymphatic system can contribute to feelings of mental fatigue and brain fog.

 Prioritizing sleep hygiene is therefore a non-negotiable aspect of supporting brain health.
 This involves creating a consistent sleep schedule, even on weekends, to regulate the body’s internal clock.
 The sleep environment should be cool, dark, and quiet to minimize disruptions.